Chatham University Student Honor Code Procedure

 - University Expulsion: Permanent separation of the student from the University.

+- Records Retention.
 Student conduct records shall be maintained for five years after University action is completed.
+Records of students expelled from the University will be maintained permanently.

 - Preliminary Procedures.
 The Primary Administrative Officer/Designee(s) shall investigate any reported student misconduct before initiating formal conduct procedures and give the student the opportunity to present a personal version of the incident or occurrence.
 The Primary Administrative Officer/Designee(s) shall utilize the preponderance of the evidence standard in deciding whether or not to initiate formal conduct procedures and in deciding whether or not to offer an informal disposition.
 The Primary Administrative Officer/Designee(s) may discuss with any student such alleged misconduct and the student shall attend such consultation as requested by the Primary Administrative Officer/Designee(s).
 The Primary Administrative Officer/Designee(s), in making an investigation and disposition, may utilize student governing boards, academic deans, faculty and students to make recommendations.